GameFoundry/bsf/Documentation/GitHub/compiling.md

  - MSVC++ 14.0 (Visual Studio 2015)
  - (Clang/GCC coming soon)

-## Compile steps (Simple)

-We provide two sets of compile intructions depending on what you need:
+Below we provide two sets of compile intructions depending on what you need:
  - Simple: Straightforward setup for those that don't need to perform any special configuration on Banshee's build and just want to compile with default settings
  - Advanced: Slightly more complicated setup, but allows you to configure exactly how to build Banshee and with which tools

+## Compile steps (Simple)

 ### Windows